MohanCR97/Udacity-Machine_Learning_Foundation-Nanodegree/Project 1 -US bike share data exploration/Readme.md

 <li>counts of each gender (only available for NYC and Chicago)</li>
 <li>earliest, most recent, most common year of birth (only available for NYC and Chicago)</li></p>

+Post-script:
+I have enclosed the data in the zip folder of all three cities.